Bryce Canyon National Park Public Transportation, Buses, Transit

 The National Park Service (NPS) has shuttle bus services within Bryce Canyon National Park.
 The transportation is free but riders must pay the required entrance fee to the national park.
 The service has a pickup point at the Shuttle Staging Area at Ruby’s Inn outside the national park.
 Advantages of using the shuttle are to avoid overcrowding on the road, the convenience of enjoying the scenery as you travel, and avoiding parking problems at the viewpoints.

-The shuttle runs from 8am to 8pm from May through October.
+The shuttle runs from 8am to 6pm (April & October) and 8am to 8pm May-September.
 Buses run every 10 minutes in peak hours, and every 30 minutes before 10am and after 6pm.

 Stops are as follows: